The foundations of $(2n,k)$-manifolds: Complex of admissible polytopes

 \subsection{Quotient topology on $C(M^{2n},P^k)$}

-As we have seen from Proposition~\ref{canon-ncont}, the CW-topology on $C(M^{2n},P^k)$ does not reflect the topology of $M^{2n}$.
-Therefore, if we want to use the complex $C(M^{2n},P^k)$ as a tool for the description of the topology of the orbit space $M^{2n}/T^k$, the CW-topology on $C(M^{2n},P^k)$ is not an appropriate one.
+As Proposition~\ref{canon-ncont} points, the CW-topology on $C(M^{2n},P^k)$ is not compatible with the topology of $M^{2n}$.
+Therefore, the CW-topology is not quite appropriate for the description of a topology of the orbit space $M^{2n}/T^k$.